icopy-site/awesome/docs/awesome/awesome-ocaml.md

   - [webmachine](https://github.com/inhabitedtype/ocaml-webmachine) – A REST toolkit for OCaml.
 OCaml webmachine is a layer on top of cohttp that implements a state-machine-based HTTP request processor.
 It's particularly well-suited for writing RESTful APIs.
 As the name suggests, this is an OCaml port of the webmachine project.

 - **Tools**:
-  - [https://github.com/ocaml-community/awesome-ocaml/blob/master/COW](https://github.com/mirage/ocaml-cow) – Caml on the Web (https://github.com/ocaml-community/awesome-ocaml/blob/master/COW) is a set of parsers and syntax extensions to let you manipulate HTML, CSS, XML, JSON and Markdown directly from OCaml code.
+  - [COW](https://github.com/mirage/ocaml-cow) – Caml on the Web (COW) is a set of parsers and syntax extensions to let you manipulate HTML, CSS, XML, JSON and Markdown directly from OCaml code.
   - [Ocamlnet](http://projects.camlcity.org/projects/ocamlnet.html)
     has many relevant web libraries —
     [Nethtml](http://projects.camlcity.org/projects/dl/ocamlnet-4.0.4/doc/html-main/Nethtml.html)